Monica-Mweetwa/16S_DuodenalMicrobiome_MalZam/README.md

 ## Meta-Analysis of Duodenal Microbiome of stunted children.
 Publicly available fastq files (16S) of the duodenal microbiome were retrieved from SRA archive and compared with the Zambian dataset to understand if geography had an impact of the compositon and diversity.
 This analysis was restried to children with LAZ < -2.
 A guidance document providing deatiled description of this analysis and data used to implement this is provided: **Meta-Analysis/16S_DuodenalMicrobiome_Meta-Analysis_GuidanceDocument.docx**
+The scripts for filtering primers, and DADA2 implementaton are only modified to run on a lcoal compture instead of HPC.
+All other parameters were not modified and is synonymous to the original scripts: https://gitlab.com/Gordon_Lab/amplicon_sequencing_pipeline